-Once you have toured Main Street (and it is worth doing, do not think it is just a shopping area), you will have at your disposal the four main areas of the park with their respective attractions and shows, each with a different atmosphere.
+Once you have toured Main Street (this is worth doing, do not mistake it for just a shopping area), you will have at your disposal the four main areas of the park with their respective attractions and shows, each with a different atmosphere.

 It is the area dedicated to the future and science fiction and therefore the one with the famous indoor roller coaster Space Mountain (it's a real blast).
-You will also find the Star Wars flight simulator, Buzz Lightyear's saber game, Captain Nemo's ship, the Videopolis theater or a car highway.
+In it, you will also find the Star Wars flight simulator, Buzz Lightyear's saber game, Captain Nemo's ship, the Videopolis theater, or a car highway.

-It is the territory set in the Wild West and cowboy movies.
-You will find there the Big Thunder Montain, the haunted house, the Pocahontas village or Woody's rodeo attraction.
+This area has a Wild West theme.
+You will find there the Big Thunder Montain, the haunted house, the Pocahontas village, or Woody's rodeo attraction.

 Dedicated to the world of adventures, this area has large green areas such as the Robinson's hut or the Pirates' beach.
-The star attractions are the Pirates of the Caribbean (which inspired the movie) and the Indiana Jones roller coaster.
+The star attractions are the Pirates of the Caribbean (inspired by the movie) and the Indiana Jones roller coaster.

 Ana's Traveller Tip

-Once the nighttime ride is over, the lines for the train are endless.
+Once the nighttime parade is over, the lines for the train are endless.
 Leave the park a little early or hire private transportation to your hotel.

 6. Explore Walt Disney Studios Park

-Also in this park there are areas dedicated to Pixar movies such as Toy Story, Monsters SA, Finding Nemo (the turtles air currents attraction is a must-see) or Ratatatouille.
-It is a smaller park than the main one, but it has nothing to envy in number of attractions and shows.
+Also in this park, there are areas dedicated to Pixar movies such as Toy Story, Monsters SA, Finding Nemo (the turtles' air currents attraction is a must-see), or Ratatatouille.
+It is a smaller park than the main one, but it has nothing to envy in the number of attractions and shows.
 I strongly recommend you not to exclude it from your visit.

 Ana's Traveller Tip

-If you are going to see both parks in one day, remember that Walt Disney Studios closes at 7 pm, while the second one is open until 11 pm.
+If you are going to see both parks in one day, remember that Walt Disney Studios closes at 7 pm, while Disneyland is open until 11 pm.

 7. Organize your visit to Disney

-There are huge lines at the park's ticket booths and there are many things to see in a short time; the best thing to do is to get there with your ticket.
-The best option to save time and money is to buy your Disneyland Paris tickets in advance: you will receive a voucher that you can exchange for your ticket at any of the automatic machines at the entrance of the park (there are many, and you will not have to wait).
+There are huge lines at the park's ticket booths and a lot to see in a short time; save the hassle and go directly with a pre-purchased ticket.
+The best option to save time and money is to buy your Disneyland Paris tickets in advance: you will receive a voucher that you can exchange for your ticket at any of the automatic machines at the entrance of the park (there are many and you will not have to wait).
 You will enter the park directly through the turnstiles at the entrance without waiting in line at the ticket office.

 Date and time of the tickets